danielmarbach/PerformanceTricksAzureSDK/README.md

 Over the past few years, I've contributed over fifty pull requests to the Azure .NET SDK and some of them got accepted.
 In this session, I'll walk you through the performance improvements I learned from my experiments.
 Some “superpowers” you will learn are spotting closure allocations and opportunities for memory pooling and, best of all, how to improve them.

-## Outline
+## Introduction

-.NET has been evolving over the years into a modern and high-performance platform.
+In this talk, I'm going to focus on some performance optimizations that can be done in code that is library and framework like.
+I won't be talking about architectural patterns like vertical or horizontal scaling.
+The focus is purely on code with examples in CSharp. .NET has been evolving over the years into a modern and high-performance platform.
 The languages running on .NET have also been improving and allowing to fall to lower levels without giving up on the safety guarantees too much or only where it is really needed.
 It is less and less needed to use unmanaged languages like C/C++ to achieve code that performs well at scale.

-## Caveats

-In this talk, I'm going to focus on some performance optimizations that can be done in code that is library and framework like.
-I won't be talking about architectural patterns like vertical or horizontal scaling.
-The focus is purely on code with examples in CSharp.
 Some optimizations shown here can be seen as esoteric in typical line of business applications, and I wouldn't recommend jumping to conclusions and applying those everywhere.
 It is important to note that for code that is executed under scale, optimizations on code can bring a lot of benefit to the table due to not only being fast but also being more efficient in resource usage, execution time, throughput and memory usage.

 But what does at scale even mean?
 How can I find out whether the optimizations I'm trying to make have value, and I'm not getting called out by my colleagues for premature optimizations?